I remember clearly that magical, deep connection I first felt with Vietnam. My Vietnam love affair began right from the moment I first arrived.

 Far from being terrified like my travelling partner quivering beside me, I loved the flexibility that allowed road rules to be adapted to fit the circumstances.

 As we drove into Hanoi along the old Dyke Road, my fascination and love for this vibrant and strange land rapidly grew.
 The road was thick with honking motor scooters and apart from a few taxis we seemed to be the only car.

 Row after row of tall narrow buildings, homes four stories high, painted turquoise and yellow, lined the roadside.
 This was so strange to someone from a wide flat land where civilisation spreads out rather than up.
 But when you consider the country has 92 million living there, it becomes obvious why the tube houses are so popular, with space at such a premium.

 I couldn’t curb my fascination and curiosity.
 Why are the houses so tall?
 (Smaller footprint) So old?
 (They’re not, their paint is just poor quality) What are those barrels on the roof?
-Why do the bike riders have masks?
+(Water storage) Why do the bike riders have masks?
 And many more…